thinclab/kinect_v2_udrf/README.md

+# Created by: wangxian4423
+# Modified and maintained by: Prasanth Suresh (ps32611@uga.edu)

-- This package contains URDF and gazbo, rviz support for Microsoft Kinect V2.
+- This package contains URDF, gazbo and rviz support for Microsoft Kinect V2.
 This package also publishes static_transform for the camera location /tf wrt root.
 This can be modified by checking launch/gazbo.launch and urdf/kinect_v2_standalong.urdf.xacro.

 ## How to use
 - To use in rviz: